Understanding the Different Types of Consumer Buying Behavior

 Interestingly, during the holiday shopping season, customers tend to prioritize the benefits of eCommerce over cybersecurity, according to the recent State of Secure Online Holiday Shopping survey.
 However, this doesn’t mean they don’t understand the risks of online shopping.

 Take the time to study the types of consumer buying behavior and purchasing trends.
-It’s critical to your success and can help you better understand why business loses customers
+It’s critical to your success and can help you better understand why a business loses customers

 Tendencies Shaping Consumer Behavior Patterns